 dark interior living room showing deliberate material contrast, velvet sofa beside a raw oak side table, matte plaster wall behind brushed brass sconce

-In a bright room, light does most of the visual work.
+In a bright room, light does much of the visual work.
 It moves across surfaces, creates highlights, defines furniture edges, and gives the eye somewhere to travel.
 In a dark room, that ambient movement largely disappears.
 The eye flattens.
 Everything risks reading as one continuous, undifferentiated mass.

 Start With a Textural Anchor

-moody living room anchored by a large dark walnut bookcase with strongly visible grain,
+moody living room anchored by a large dark walnut bookcase with strongly visible grain

 Most people treat texture as the last layer of a room rather than the first thing they plan.
-They choose the sofa, the rug, and the paint color, and then wonder why the room feels flat.
+They choose the sofa, the rug, and the paint color, then wonder why the room feels flat.
 The fix is rarely more pillows.

 For a room with strongly grained walnut shelving or a dark-stained oak console, the anchor is already set.
 The wood's natural variation provides visual movement, and surrounding materials should either soften or sharpen against it.
 For a room anchored by a velvet sofa in deep ink or forest green, the surrounding choices should bring in contrast rather than more softness.